 Kids Research uses tools provided by third parties, such as Google Analytics, to review website traffic information.
 Information collected may include the IP address of the device and information about sites that IP address has come from, the pages you visit on our site and the previous site visited.
 We use this information to maintain, secure and improve your online experience.

 You can opt out of Google Analytics data collection by using the Google Analytics Opt-out Browser Add-on.

-The Kids Research Institute does not identify users or their browsing activities unless legally requested by a law enforcement agency.
+Kids Research does not identify users or their browsing activities unless legally requested by a law enforcement agency.

 How we use your information

 We will only use and disclose your personal information for the purpose(s) for which it was collected, or as otherwise permitted by law.
 We will not disclose the above information that we collect to affiliates or third parties without your consent.
 Sometimes we may be legally required to disclose your information, for example, to government departments where you request a criminal record check.